mozilla/uniffi-rs/docs/manual/src/tutorial/Rust_scaffolding.md

 Now we generate some Rust helper code to make the `add` method available to foreign-language bindings.

-First, add `uniffi` to your crate dependencies: it is the runtime support code that powers uniffi's serialization of data types across languages:
+First, add `uniffi` to your crate dependencies; this is the runtime support code that powers UniFFI's serialization of data types across languages:

 ```toml
 [dependencies]